 Please check our Campus and Service Times page, due to COVID, we are offering services meeting different needs and not all services are providing nursery/children's church at this time.
-You are welcome to keep your children with you throughout the service, sit in the cry room with your children, place younger children (birth - 3 years) in nursery, or have children (age 4 - 2nd grade) participate in our Children's Church program (children are dismissed during the offering time for a child-centered lesson).
+You are welcome to keep your children with you throughout the service, sit in the cry room with your children, place younger children (birth - 3 years) in the nursery (if open), or have children (age 4 - 2nd grade) participate in our Children's Church program if open (children are dismissed during the offering time for a child-centered lesson).
 To keep children (birth – 5th grade) who are attending Nursery, Sunday School or Children’s Church safe, parent sign-in is required.
 Parents will need to print off a name tag for your child and parent badge at one of our kiosks.
 If you are new to Highland, we would be happy to help assist you at the Connection Point counter in each campus lobby.
 Please be prepared to show your parent badge when picking up your child.

 As a visitor or newcomer will I be welcome and will I be singled out in some way?

 You are always welcome at Highland Community Church.
-As you walk through the doors there is a good chance you’ll be warmly greeted with a handshake and a word of welcome.
+As you walk through the doors there is a good chance you’ll be warmly greeted (sorry no handshakes at this time) and a word of welcome.
 Beyond that your level of participation is up to you.
-You can grab a cup of coffee and mingle, browse through the materials in our literature racks/table, or simply lay low if that’s most comfortable for you.

 What if I’m not a “Christian” or don’t have a church background?

 We’re glad you’re here!
 We enjoy the fact that Highland is made up of people who range widely in spiritual backgrounds and life experiences.
 We believe that God has each of us on a spiritual journey, and we recognize that not all people are at the same point.
 For that reason, we focus on "helping you take the next step in your relationship with God" no matter where you are on your journey.
 We look forward to seeing God lead you to take your next step.